 Combi boilers don’t store hot water in a tank.
-They produce domestic hot water on-demand/instantaneously, which keeps bacteria from growing.
+They produce domestic hot water on-demand which keeps bacteria from growing.
 Even modern Combi boilers that have a small buffer of domestic hot water for comfort purposes do not require the Nest thermostat’s Bacteria Prevention feature because they regularly heat the small amount of water stored in the buffer.

-How to turn Bacteria Prevention off
+Turn Bacteria Prevention on or off

 Most hot water systems are compatible with the Nest thermostat’s Bacteria Prevention mode, so it’s recommended that you keep it on.
 But you can turn it off if you’ll be away for an extended time, such as if you have a holiday home you only use during the summer.